-PITTSBURGH (AP) — The Pittsburgh Penguins say Sidney Crosby has a broken jaw and is out indefinitely after being hit in the mouth with a puck in a win against the New York Islanders.
+Sidney Crosby has a broken jaw and is out indefinitely after being hit in the mouth with a puck during a win against the New York Islanders on Saturday.

-Crosby, the NHL’s leading scorer, was struck in the face with a puck in the first period of the Penguins’ 2-0 win on Saturday.
-The team said Crosby also had “major dental work” and will have more work done later in the week.
+Crosby, the NHL’s leading scorer, was struck in the face during the first period of the Penguins’ 2-0 win.
+Slow-motion replays showed multiple teeth flying out of his mouth after the puck struck him during his first shift.
+The team said Crosby had “major dental work” and will have more done later in the week.

 The Penguins have won 15 straight games, and next play Buffalo on Tuesday.

 Crosby has 56 points (15 goals, 41 assists) and holds a 10-point lead in the scoring race.
 He has not missed a game yet this season after being limited to 22 regular-season games over the prior two calendar years because of concussion-like symptoms and neck issues after absorbing big hits in consecutive games Jan.
 1 and Jan.
 5, 2011.